rohityadavcloud/rohityadavcloud.github.io/_posts/2020-05-10-cloudstack-rpi4-kvm.markdown

     https://github.com/apache/cloudstack/pull/3644

+Note:
-Note: The PR has been merged CloudStack 4.13.1.0/4.14.0.0 will support ARM64/RPi4 to be added as KVM host.
-For this guide, a custom 4.14 repo was created with some jars specific to aarch64 bundled into cloudstack-agent package.
+- The PR has been merged CloudStack 4.13.1.0/4.14.0.0 will support ARM64/RPi4 to be added as KVM host.
+- This guide uses a custom 4.14 repo that was created and tested specfically against RaspberryPi 4 with Ubuntu 20.04 aarch64.

 ## Setup Networking